Dansby Swanson Preview, Player Props: Cubs vs. Diamondbacks

-On Saturday, Dansby Swanson (.250 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs, including Dansby Swanson (.289 slugging percentage in past 10 games, including zero home run), take on starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Diamondbacks.
+In his most recent appearance, he racked up two hits (going 2-for-5) against the Diamondbacks.

 Dansby Swanson Game Info & Props vs. the Diamondbacks